RUSSIAN SALAD WITH TUNA

 * CREATES Food and Nutrition Research Center: https://www.crea.gov.it/alimenti-e-nutrizione https://www.alimentinutrizione.it ** U.S. Department of Agriculture, Agricultural Research Service.
 FoodData Central, 2019. https://fdc.nal.usda.gov

-For the Russian salad with tuna recipe, you can choose to use ready-made mayonnaise or make it at home (find my recipe HERE).
-At the end of the procedure, you will also find how to prepare it with the Bimby.
+For the Russian salad with tuna recipe you can choose to use ready-made mayonnaise or prepare it at home (you can find my recipe HERE).
+At the end of the instructions you’ll also find how to prepare mayonnaise with the Bimby.

 - 2 potatoes (medium)